kazeera/Kim-et-al-2023/README.md

 # Kim-et-al-2022
-This repository contains code used to interrogate and visualize omics and other data published Kim et al. 2022, Nature Communications.
+This repository contains code used to interrogate and visualize omics and other data published Kim et al. 2023, Cell Reports.
 Read on biorxiv [here](https://www.biorxiv.org/content/10.1101/2021.05.14.444217v1).

 ### Acronym Dictionary
 Here is a list of acronyms and their respective expansions that are commonly used in the code.